d4nin/Floral-Formula/README.md

 Then open the folder where you cloned it in VSCode.
 Run it and enjoy!

-PS: Don't forget to have "runinterminal" enabled!
+PS: Don't forget to have "runinterminal" enabled in settings!

 # IMPORTANT!!